Chart Color Schemes

 Population growth drivers in Dubbo Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Dubbo Surrounds' population is approximately 6,283 as of Aug 2025.
-This figure represents an increase of 320 people (5.4%) since the 2021 Census, which reported a population of 5,963.
-The change was inferred from ABS's estimated resident population of 6,146 in June 2024 and an additional 108 validated new addresses since the Census date.
-This results in a population density ratio of 1.5 persons per square kilometer.
-Dubbo Surrounds' growth rate of 5.4% since the 2021 census exceeded both the SA4 region (3.2%) and the SA3 area, indicating it as a growth leader.
-Natural growth contributed approximately 56.1% to overall population gains during recent periods.
+Dubbo Surrounds' population is approximately 6,288 as of November 2025.
+From the 2021 Census which reported a population of 5,963 people, this reflects an increase of 325 individuals (5.5%).
+This change is inferred from ABS's estimated resident population of 6,146 in June 2024 and an additional 110 validated new addresses since the Census date.
+The population density ratio is 1.5 persons per square kilometer.
+Dubbo Surrounds' growth of 5.5% since the 2021 census exceeded both the SA4 region (3.4%) and the SA3 area, positioning it as a growth leader in the region.
+Natural growth contributed approximately 56.1% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate above median growth for locations outside capital cities.
-By 2041, Dubbo Surrounds is projected to expand by 787 persons, recording a total gain of 10.3% over the 17 years.
+Future population dynamics anticipate above median growth for locations outside of capital cities.
+Based on latest population numbers, Dubbo Surrounds is projected to expand by 787 persons to 2041, recording a total gain of 10.3% over the 17 years.

 Frequently Asked Questions - Population